 Decades before Emrod, Tesla and electricity were like an old married couple.
-His experiments in Colorado with the Wardenclyffe tower inspired him one of the most daring proposals: power the world with wireless power transmission.
-Tesla's antenna made headlines with its plans for a "worldwide wireless power system" and secured funding from JP Morgan to build the first of several huge transmission towers, and transmit electricity wirelessly.
+His experiments in Colorado with the Wardenclyffe tower inspired him with one of the boldest proposals: power the world with wireless power transmission.
+Tesla's antenna made headlines with its plans for a "world-wide wireless power system" and obtained funding from JP Morgan to build the first of several huge transmission towers, and transmit electricity wirelessly.

 And then nothing more